 Tea is often re-roasted throughout the years to drive out excess humidity and keep the tea dry.
 This can be very tricky and an overzealous roast can disfigure the original character of the tea.
 Others believe if a Wuyi oolong is high-fired, multiple roasts are unnecessary and detrimental to the tea.

 Special Wuyi (Lao Cong/Zhengyan)

 Similar to pu’erh, Wuyi tea has a long and rich history of growing tea.
-As a result there are older bushes within the traditional Wuyi growing region.
-The traditional growing region features many older bushes and was designated by the Chinese government as a National Scenic Reserve.
-These old bushes are known as Zhengyan or Lao Cong (old bush) and will command much higher prices than their younger Wuyi counterparts.
-Shui Xian is the most available and affordable Lao Cong available to the western audience.
+There are older bushes within the traditional Wuyi growing region.
+The traditional growing region features some unique and amazing terroir and has been designated by the Chinese government as a National Scenic Reserve.
+These old bushes are known as Lao Cong (old bush) and will command much higher prices than their younger Wuyi counterparts.
+Zhengyan means real cliff and is often used to refer to the scenic reserve.

 Another buzz term.
 Fully handmade Wuyi tea is a treat and should be treasured.
 It is also very rare and very expensive.
 There is also half-handmade tea which is generally more affordable.
 In this process the tumbling, kill-green and rolling are done by machine.

 Different Shades of Oolongs